edgedb/easy-edgedb/README.md

 Now it's easy to make a `Country`, just do an insert and give it a name.
 We'll quickly insert a `Country` objects with the name Hungary.

 We are now ready to make Dracula.
-Now, `places_visited` is still defined as a `Place`, and that includes lots of things: London, Bistritz, Hungary, etc. We only know that Dracula has been in Romania, so we can do a quick `FILTER` instead, inside `()`:
+Now, `places_visited` is still defined as a `Place`, and that includes many things: London, Bistritz, Hungary, etc. We only know that Dracula has been in Romania, so we can do a quick `FILTER` instead, inside `()`:

 ```
 insert Vampire {